MinisculeGirraffe/PsWebexTeams/README.md

 Install-Module PsWebexTeams
 ```

-##Getting Started
+### Authentication
 The primary goal of this module is interacting with Webex teams without state.
 This is not for building a chatbot.
 If that’s what you’re looking to do, please use the[ nodeJS bot framework](https://developer.webex.com/blog/introducing-the-webex-teams-bot-framework-for-node-js) to support web hooks.

-### Authentication

 API tokens will be saved in the following directories.
 - Windows: